aledco/pine/README.md

 # TODO
 ## Refactors
-- Move tests into ast so that modules can be made private
 - Make functions return Results instead of panicking, so that tests and other code can inspect the errors and return better messages
 - Write comments